balabit/syslog-ng-docker/syslog-ng-incubator-dev/README.md

 # `balabit/syslog-ng-incubator-dev`
-This image provides a development environment to build and install syslog-incubator-ng from source.
+This image provides a development environment to build and install syslog-ng-incubator from source.
 You have to clone the source code of [syslog-ng-incubator](https://github.com/balabit/syslog-ng-incubator.git) into a directory on your host machine then you can mount it into the container (under `/source`).